racconthatyoulove/blink/README.md

   if condition {
-      stop    # ❌ This will NOT work - stop doesn't work inside blocks }
+      stop    # ❌ This will NOT work - stop doesn't work inside blocks unstop  # ❌ This will NOT work - unstop doesn't work inside blocks }
   ```

 **Features:**
-- Immediate program termination with "stopped" message
+- **stop**: Immediate program pause with "stopped" message
+- **unstop**: Resume execution with "un-stopped" message
-- Simple syntax: just `stop` on its own line
+- Simple syntax: just `stop` or `unstop` on their own lines
-- Perfect for debugging, testing, and controlled program termination
+- Perfect for debugging, testing, and controlled program flow
-- All code after `stop` is completely ignored and never executed
+- Flexible execution control with multiple stop/unstop cycles
+- State tracking ensures unstop only works after stop

 ### 💬 Interactive Input